austintoddj/texastwisters/src/data/events/event-02.md

 ---
-name: Spring Show
+name: Summer Camps
-description: Watch and cheer on your gymnast as they show off the skills they've learned so far at Texas Twisters!
+description: It's time for CAMP, the perfect way for your children to stay active and have fun during summer break!
-dates: May 11, 2024
+dates: May 27 - August 14
-image: '/images/events/event-01.jpg'
+image: '/images/events/event-02.jpg'
 ---